 Nowadays, we cannot deny that life is constantly so fast paced.
-It seems as if everyone is in a hurry; people rarely take time to relax as they work nonstop to be more and more productive in life.
+It seems as if everyone is in a hurry; we don’t even have time to experiment with our awesome kits for brewing coffee.
+People rarely take time to relax as they work nonstop to be more and more productive in life.
 Because of this, people are looking for relaxation alternatives that will go well with their hectic way of life.
 Fortunately, a healthy relaxation and meditation trend has been rising–and that is yoga.

 As you might have already known, yoga is not something new.
 In fact, studies have it that yoga originated in the fifth or sixth centuries in ancient India.
 However, although yoga was and is still very popular in India, its worldwide spreading happened only recently.